 In addition to these new researchers, IFCR continues to fund Dr. Joe Zhou.
 He has shown that loss of CDKL5 expression disrupts multiple signal transduction pathways, impairs neural response to sensory input and creates autistic-like syndromes in mice.
 His lab intends to identify molecular targets for CDKL5 and explore signaling cascades.
 Dr. Zhou has received a multi-year NIH-funded R01 grant to expand his research.

-IFCR also funds Dr. Alysson Muotri.
+IFCR has funded Dr. Alysson Muotri’s iPS Cell development.
 The Moutri lab researches neurons to drive the discovery of novel therapeutic drugs to treat or relieve symptoms of CDKL5 Deficiency Disorder.

 In addition, IFCR is also excited to be funding nanobody development.
 Nanobodies are small, highly sensitive antibodies.
 Our Science Director, Heidi Grabenstatter, calls them “small but mighty.”
 They are extremely useful research tools and, by making them openly available to all CDKL5 investigators, IFCR will enable new research endeavors.